-1. Students will submit a request for an Authorized Leave of Absence Click Here!
+- Students will submit a request for an Authorized Leave of Absence Click Here!
 Select Option 13.
-Students can provide

-42 | Authorized Leave of Absence Policy (LOA) for International Students (Authorized Leave) a summary in the application regarding the reason for the Authorized Leave.
-However, students should maintain records and documents (i.e. medical documentation) or immigration purposes.2.The student's record is reviewed.
+Students can provide a summary in the application regarding the reason for the Authorized Leave.
+However, students should maintain records and documents (i.e. medical documentation) or immigration purposes. - 2.
+The student's record is reviewed.
 Once a decision has been made, the decision will be emailed to the student.
-If approved, the Authorized Leave of Absence will be recorded on the students record.

-- 2. Please allow 6-8 weeks processing time. - If a student needs to take an Authorized Leave mid semester the student will be subject to both Academic and Financial Penalties depending on the timing of the request. - 4.
-Students, if approved for an Authorized Leave will need to ensure that they dropped classes. - 5.
-There is a \$15 fee for an Authorized Leave that can be accessed using MyCreds. - 6.
+If approved, the Authorized Leave of Absence will be recorded on the students record. - 3.
+Please allow 6-8 weeks processing time. - If a student needs to take an Authorized Leave mid semester the student will be subject to both Academic and Financial Penalties depending on the timing of the request. - 5.
+Students, if approved for an Authorized Leave will need to ensure that they dropped classes. - 6.
+There is a \$15 fee for an Authorized Leave that can be accessed using MyCreds. - 7.
 Allow 4-6 Weeks for processing.